 For any vegans, leather is automatically a no-go-zone.
 Lucky there are high-quality, vegan-friendly alternatives out there.
 Be careful when you shop: sometimes faux-leather actually contains real leather.
 Weird, right?
 Feathery nightgowns, furry handcuffs, lacy negligee: what’s considered ethical and what’s not?
 The only difference to when trying to shop your sex life ethical is that, when shopping for everyday clothes, you usually have more options.
 Stick to brands that advertise their practices, and don’t be afraid to do some online research beforehand.

 We already know rubber and latex more often than not contain animal ingredients by way of additives.
 But a lot of other materials popularly used in the manufacturing of sex toys aren’t vegan-friendly.
 Silicone, jelly and even some metals contain animal ingredients in the form of additives like dyes and flavours.
-There is great news though: totally vegan and eco-friendly sex toys are readily available, but may require a bit more time to find.
+There is great news though: totally vegan and eco-friendly sex toys are readily available but may require a bit more time to find.
 For example, glass and crystal toys are fast becoming popular with eco-conscious buyers.
 The trick?
 Just make sure they are free of dyes or other icky additives.
-Some sex toys are even beginning to utilise solar power – so it may be time to get outside and enjoy the outdoors, if you catch our drift…
+Some sex toys are even beginning to utilise solar power – so it may be time to get outside and enjoy the outdoors if you catch our drift…

 Let’s conclude by saying: there are options.
-Our sex life is a consistent and very real part of our our day-to-day so it makes sense to extend your usual ethical-buying practices to your intimacy products and accessories.
-A little more thoroughness and time may have to be dedicated to make sure your choices are reflecting the planet’s best interest.
+Our sex life is a consistent and very real part of our day-to-day so it makes sense to extend your usual ethical-buying practices to your intimacy products and accessories.
+A little more thoroughness and time may have to be dedicated to making sure your choices are reflecting the planet’s best interest.
 Sex is, after all, the most natural thing in the world… so your sexy goodies should follow suit.